Kyle-L/Bedrock-AppSync-API/README.md

 | `config.backend.pinecone.secretArn` | The ARN of the AWS Secrets Manager secret that stores the Pinecone credentials. | Optional |
 | `config.backend.speechSecretArn` | The ARN of the AWS Secrets Manager secret that stores the Azure Text-to-Speech credentials. | Optional |

+- *Note: While you can deploy everything at once, it is highly encouraged to update `customDomain`, `pinecone`, and `speechSecretArn` after the an initial deployment of the backend infrastructure.
+This is to minimize deployment time should issues arise with the deployment.*

 4. Deploy the backend infrastructure.
 ```bash
 cdk deploy GenAI/Backend
 ```

-5. Congrats!
+1. Congrats!
 You have now deployed the backend infrastructure.
 See (Frontend)[#frontend] for more information on deploying the frontend.

 ## Frontend Deployment
 > This section guides you through deploying the front-end infrastructure and the corresponding Vite app.